p0n1/tari-university/src/cryptography/zero-knowledge-proofs/zero-knowledge-proofs-and-r1cs.md

   But the Prover hides the solution by shuffling the numbers according to the shuffle

- 			 1 --> 3
-  			 2 --> 4
-  			 3 --> 2
-  			 4 --> 1

-   which ends up as

-   			 4  3  2  1
+ 			 1 --> 3		which ends up as		4  3  2  1
-   			 2  1  3  4
+  			 2 --> 4							2  1  3  4
-   			 1  2  4  3
+  			 3 --> 2							1  2  4  3
-   			 3  4  1  2
+  			 4 --> 1							3  4  1  2

-   The Prover them covers each cell of the board and the shuffle, before allowing the Verifier to come look
+   The Prover then covers each cell of the board and the shuffle, before allowing the Verifier to come look

    			 X  X  X  X		the shuffle		X --> X
    			 X  X  X  X					X --> X